cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/docs/how-it-works/template.md

   These examples demonstrate component invocation using Angle Brackets and named arguments syntax (`@`).
 </aside>

-We use the Ember Data store and JSON-API semantics to search for your model results.
+We use the Ember Data store and JSON:API semantics to search for your model results.

 ## User Model